MetaSyntactical/composer-codesniffer-hooks/README.md

 }
 ```

+On each `composer install` or `composer update` the hook will be deployed to the local git repository.

 ## Usage

 Every time you try to commit, PHP_CodeSniffer will run on changed `.php` files only.
 There is nothing to do manually.